How to stop struggling and get better at math in middle and high school?

 Students often only recognize the first way (partitioning) and are surprised to learn about the second way.

-This confusion arises because partitioning is intuitive and connects to everyday experiences, such as dividing 8 candies among 4 friends.
+This mistake arises because partitioning is intuitive and connects to everyday experiences, such as dividing 8 candies among 4 friends.

 Why it matters: